SwayaanTechnologies/JavaScript/README.md

 **2. While Loop**:

-Used when you don't know the number of iterations beforehand
+Used when you don't know the number of iterations before hand

 ```javascript
 let i = 0;